karask/karask.github.io/_posts/2020-04-30-transactions.md

 * Multisignature (Legacy multisignature transactions; now P2SH/P2WSH is used instead)
 * Non-standard (Any other transaction)[^1]

-The most common transaction type offering a standard way of transferring bitcoins around is P2PKH[^2], which is effectively "pay to a Bitcoin address".
+The most common transaction output type offering a standard way of transferring bitcoins around is P2PKH[^2], which is effectively "pay to a Bitcoin address".
 It is also possible, and used in the past, to pay directly to a public key with P2PK but that is not used anymore[^3].
-Another very important transaction type is P2SH[^4] which allows locking scripts of arbitrary complexity to be used.
+Another very important transaction output type is P2SH[^4] which allows locking scripts of arbitrary complexity to be used.

 To define a locking and unlocking script we make use of a scripting language, simply called [_Script_](https://en.bitcoin.it/wiki/Script){:target="_blank"}.
 This relatively simple language consists of several operations each of them identified by an opcode in hexadecimal.
 It is a simple [stack-based language](https://en.wikipedia.org/wiki/Stack-oriented_programming_language){:target="_blank"} that uses [reverse polish notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation){:target="_blank"} (e.g. `2 3 +`) that does not contain potentially dangerous programming constructs, like loops; it is a [domain-specific language](https://en.wikipedia.org/wiki/Domain-specific_language){:target="_blank"}.